Purple Hibiscus: Religion

 According to Voice of Nigeria, Adichie asserts that she wrote Purple Hibiscus to explore the role religion plays in Nigeria.
 Also a Roman Catholic, she explores issues of faith in the private and public spheres in the novel.
-The novel depicts the seven sacraments especially Baptism, Confirmation and Holy Eucharist.
+The novel depicts the seven sacraments, especially Baptism, Confirmation and Holy Eucharist.
 The sacrament of the Holy Eucharist is shown in the Masses celebrated by Father Benedict, Father Amadi, and by the priest in Abba.
 The Sacrament of Confirmation is shown in an encounter between Father Amadi and Amaka when she wants to receive the Sacrament.
-Father Amadi asked Amaka to choose her Confirmation name from a rough paper, which him Father Amadi, has written.
+Father Amadi asked Amaka to choose her Confirmation name from a rough paper, on which he has written.
 Amaka rejects the name even after she was told of not using the name after receiving the Sacrament.
-She wants an English name but Father Amadi questioned her about other Igbo names like Chiamaka (God is beautiful); Chima (God knows best); and Chiebuka (God is the greatest), and asked whether they don't glorify God like English names, Paul, Peter, and Simon.
-She doesn't receive the sacrament.
+He wants her an English name but Amaka questioned him about other Igbo names, such as Chiamaka (God is beautiful), Chima (God knows best), and Chiebuka (God is the greatest), and asked whether they do not glorify God in the same way as English names, Paul, Peter, and Simon.
+She does not receive the sacrament.

-When Amaefule explains the liturgical inculturation, where he writes that it is both present and absent in the novel.
-On the absence, in a sense that the Catholic liturgy is not positively united with Igbo culture as was seen in Father Benedict, who Kambili narrates that he changed many things at St Agnes Parish, Enugu, amongst them, demanding that the Credo and Kyrie must be recited only in Latin and that Igbo was not acceptable except for offertory, which he considers native songs; handclapping should be done at a minimum lest the Mass be compromised.
+When Amaefule explains the liturgical inculturation, he writes that it is both present and absent in the novel.
+On the absence, in a sense that the Catholic liturgy is not positively united with Igbo culture as was seen in Father Benedict, who Kambili narrates that he changed many things at St Agnes Parish, Enugu, amongst them, demanding that the Credo and Kyrie must be recited only in Latin and that Igbo was not acceptable except for offertory, which he considers native songs; hand clapping should be done at a minimum lest the Mass be compromised.
 Amaefule argues that that if his prohibitions exists before his arrival, then he is imposing both his will and caprices on the people; the imposition is symbolic of his lack of appreciation of the language, culture, and custom of the people, hence, he is one who regards the Igbo and subsequently African as both barbaric and pagan.
 Adichie addresses the complexity of both cultural traditions with her childhood teachings.
-In Ifeoma's house, Kambili and Jaja experiences the idea that "one can practice both native rituals and still be Catholic."
+In Ifeoma's house, Kambili and Jaja experience the idea that "one can practice both native rituals and still be Catholic."